THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 To do: SEO audit checklist for the most important off-page factors:

 - Your domain should be a top-level domain hosted in your home country.
-You should always host on a server that guarantees that you will have good loading times and a high volume of traffic.
+It would be best if you were always hosted on a server that guarantees that you will have good loading times and a high traffic volume.
 Whoever plays bargain hunter here – loses!

-- If you have an influence on the anchor texts of your backlinks, make sure that they occasionally contain one of your focus keywords (matching).
+- If you influence your backlinks’ anchor texts, make sure that they occasionally contain one of your focus keywords (matching).
 If possible, your company name plus a corresponding focus keyword should be in the backlink anchor text.

-Backlinks that are really valuable are those without a “No Follow attribute.”
+Really valuable backlinks are those without a “No Follow attribute.”
 However, some SEO experts speculate that a certain number of “NoFollow BackLinks” are rated positively by Google.
 The link structure becomes more natural, which signals to Google that there is no manipulation.
 Whoever manipulates consciously runs the risk of not appearing in the search engine results at all!

 SOCIAL MEDIA ACTIVITIES

-- Your company presence in various social media channels is very important for search engine optimization!
-However, consider which platform is best for you: Do you have the latest news every day that you can distribute online via Twitter?
+- Your company presence in various social media channels is significant for search engine optimization!
+However, consider which platform is best for you: Do you have the latest news every day to distribute online via Twitter?

 - Is your target group mainly on Instagram or Facebook?
 If you have a product that is interesting for 16-25-year-olds, you should be active on Instagram.
 For target customers older than 25 years, Facebook is the right virtual social playground.